 How it started

 Charotar Crocodile Count, born in 2013 is an annual event, designed to bring together a diverse set of participants from different niche of life to come to Charotar Region of Gujarat, be part of the mugger crocodile counting exercise and understand the importance of muggers and wetland in the present-day conservation scenario.
 This voluntary based initiative while helping us to gain a better understanding of crocodile’s status and distribution across the Charotar region, also provides the participants an opportunity to meet people who live alongside crocodiles.
-This program is first of its kind in Gujarat and has generated a very useful population data over the years (2013-2020), which is being used by wildlife managers, researchers and conservations organisations alike.
-After six years of successfully running the program in Charotar Region, Gujarat, Charotar Crocodile Count 2022, will mark the ninth iteration of this program.
+This program is first of its kind in Gujarat and has generated a very useful population data over the years (2013-2024), which is being used by wildlife managers, researchers and conservations organisations alike.
+After ten years of successfully running the program in Charotar Region, Gujarat, Charotar Crocodile Count 2024, will mark the eleventh iteration of this program.
 VNC, co-hosted by CHARUSAT University and Naja India, have return with a new focus on providing innovative, relevant training to individuals in order to strengthen the next generation of conservation leadership.

 The Citizen Science Approach